OpenDUNE/OpenDUNE/README.txt

  so-called static-compiled binaries, which means all libraries it depends on (mostly LibSDL) are already included in the binary, and no action is required on your part
-For Linux, you need to install LibSDL yourself.
+For Linux/FreeBSD, you need to install LibSDL yourself.
 It is available in every package manager, and the chances are high it is already installed on your system.
 In order to use sounds and music on Linux, you need a working ALSA driver.